Four Things Done and Taught in Churches that Harm Christians-

 Furthermore.

 Experts are most useful when they are totally unbiased or operating completely without an agenda of any kind.
 This is rare because experts aren’t robots or computer programs.
-Experts are just fallible human beings who spent a lot of time in school being taught by other fallible human beings.
-Unfortunately, people—even people with a great deal of education can be corrupted by money, media attention and/or the promise of power.
-Experts can be bought.
+Experts are just people who spent a lot of time in school being taught by other people.
+Unfortunately, people—even people with a great deal of education can be corrupted by money, media attention and/or the promise of power and/or influence.
+Experts can be bought (Jeremiah 9:5, Romans 16:18).
 It happens all the time.
-Experts are also prone to having biases that may or may not be grounded in facts.
-Experts have experiences that can turn them in a particular direction.
+Because “experts” are human they are also prone to having biases that may or may not be grounded in facts.
+Experts can have experiences in life that can turn them in a particular direction.
 Experts can be also swayed by peer pressure.

 Moreover.

 Experts are sometimes just plain wrong.
 It was experts in the early 20th century that claimed certain races were genetically inferior to other races.
-This belief led to the holocaust.
+This belief led to all sorts of human suffering that culminated in the holocaust.
 It was experts that assured us margarine was healthier than butter.
 It was theology experts in the middle ages who claimed common people were too stupid to understand the Bible for themselves.
 It was medical experts in the 1940’s who said baby formula was superior to human breast milk.

 By far, the biggest problem with placing all our trust in “experts” is doing so demands we stop thinking for ourselves.
 Sadly, not thinking has become endemic in our society.
-Many have simply shut off their brains and let the experts decide what’s best and it’s not working out real well for anyone.
+Many have simply shut off their brains and let the experts decide what’s best.
+It’s not working out real well for anyone.
 Our society is falling apart at the seams despite all the “experts” we have advising us.

-We have forgotten the hard truth that each one of us is ultimately responsible before God for the choices we make.
+We have forgotten the hard truth that each one of us is ultimately responsible before God for the choices we make (Ephesians 5:6, Colossians 2:4).
 No one gets to blame an “expert” for the consequences of a poor choice on judgment day.
 God blessed us with brains and He expects them to be used.
 We have to wake up and recognize the fact that anytime we stop thinking for ourselves we become a sitting duck for those looking to deceive.
-Instead of placing our trust in the experts we ought to go back to the age-old practice of seeking out a multitude of opinions, analyzing the data, praying like crazy for wisdom before deciding for ourselves.
+Instead of placing our trust in the experts we ought to go back to the age-old practice of seeking out a multitude of opinions, analyzing the data, praying like crazy for wisdom before deciding for ourselves what God wants us to do.

 Fears Over Covid-19 will Destroy us if we don’t Change Course now-